J-Bockhofer/csvenum/README.md

 Most software will export fields with nested commas with quotes, so a tuple would be "(1,2)".
 This is perfectly fine for the parser.

-Duplicate values in a column will be collected to an array that holds all corresponding variants.
+Duplicate values in a column will be collected into an array that holds all corresponding variants.

 For now tables are limited to only include constant values, but there are plans to provide OnceLock<> implementations for others.